Funding in Norway - an overview

 Nordic Centres of Excellence (NCoEs) are a funding instrument that brings together outstanding Nordic researchers and research groups in priority research areas to create added value through Nordic collaboration and pooling of resources and to further enhance the scientific quality of Nordic research.

-The funding agencies that channel public R&D funding are::
+The funding agencies that channel public R&D funding are:

 - The Research Council of Norway is a national body for the development and implementation of national research strategy and allocates 30 per cent of all public R&D funding.
 The Council is responsible for enhancing Norway’s knowledge base and for promoting basic and applied research and innovation in order to help meet research needs within society.
 The Research Council also works actively to encourage international research cooperation.
 For more information see: Research Council of Norway